zooniverse/Panoptes-Front-End/README.md

 Each task component class should have a couple static components:

-- `Summary`: Shows the post-classification summary of the tasks's annotation.
+- `Summary`: Shows the post-classification summary of the tasks' annotation.

 - `Editor`: The component used to edit the workflow task in the project builder.